GRADING AND REPORTING (5-8)

 A - Excellent: does superior quality work; capable of independent work;

-excellent initiative and leadership; has broad grasp of ideas
+excellent initiative and leadership; has a broad grasp of ideas

 B - Good: does good quality work; steady, good progress; good initiative; has good grasp of ideas